Probate In Colorado: Taking Care Of Creditors

 Very few estates are “simple,” even though they may seem that way at first.
 The entire process of probate – including identifying and paying off all creditors – can be less overwhelming with an experienced probate lawyer by your side.
 We’d be happy to assist you, and it’s permissible to pay our legal fees from the proceeds of the estate.

-For more information about paying off creditors during probate, or to schedule your free legal consultation, please call (720) 513-2299.
+For more information about paying off creditors during probate, or to schedule your flat-rate* legal consultation, please call 720-547-2319.

 What Clients Are Saying About Althaus Law